-A representative from your group will be invited to participate in course or sector meetings, meetings of the College's Student Union and HE Operational Meetings.
+A representative from your group will be invited to participate in course or sector meetings and HE Operational Meetings.
 Student representatives shall be given adequate notice of meetings so that they can consult with their fellow students, to ensure all students' views are shared.

-• Student Union
+Student Union